 It’s a perfect experience no matter how old your child is.
 Either they can play in the world’s largest sandbox or embark on a hike through the dunes.

-Click here to book a tour to Sossusvlei.
+Click here to book a tour of Sossusvlei.

 Where To Stay In Sossusvlei With Kids